How I Got My Teenage Children To Eat More Fruit

 In the morning, I wash a variety of fruit and slice some melon and pop it into two boxes – one pink, one blue – I know a touch stereo typical, but at least they know who’s box is who’s, helping to avoid any arguments over who has eaten what.
 I put the boxes into the fridge and the children can help themselves throughout the day, whenever they fancy a nibble.

 The only rule is that they have to eat the contents of the fruit box before they go to bed at night.
 And I am happy to report that it seems to have worked.
 For the past couple of weeks my children’s fruit intake has increased as they have been eating the fruit from their boxes.

 I know that they are eating the fruit as:

 - I hear them moaning about not liking some of the fruit and why do they have to eat that much fruit?

 - I also have photographic evidence.

-They would be eat fruit by choice, but I have long discovered that we don’t live in an ideal world, so for now I am prepared to wash their fruit and pop it into boxes rather than having them not eat fruit.
+They would eat the fruit by choice, but I have long discovered that we don’t live in an ideal world.
+So for now I am prepared to wash their fruit and pop it into boxes to encourage them to eat more fruit.